Mushroom Coffee: Whats All The Fuss About?

 Reishi are the queen of medicinal mushrooms, having been used in traditional East Asian medicine for millenia - mainly by royals and other elites, because they are extremely rare in nature.
 These mushrooms are called reishi in Japanese and lingzhi in Chinese - something to keep in mind when you go poking around in a Chinese health store.

 The Chinese characters in the name mean “sacred, divine or spiritual” (靈) and mushroom or, more poetically, “plant of longevity” (芝).
-The name explains why these shrooms are sometimes called the “God of Fungi”, although they have also earned this moniker with their many health benefits.
+The name explains why these shrooms are sometimes called the “God of Fungi”, although they have also earned this moniker with their many benefits.

 Reishi has been called the mushroom of immortality since ancient times, which might be a slight exaggeration, but modern science has confirmed that the fungus does possess an insanely wide range of different health-promoting qualities.